William Hughes (1910s footballer)

 William John Hughes MM (1889–1955) was a Welsh professional footballer who played as a right half in the Football League for Newcastle United and Bradford City.
+He later served Rhyl as trainer and groundsman.

 Personal life

 Hughes served as a corporal in the Royal Welch Fusiliers during the First World War and won the Military Medal during the course of his service.